 A Basic Toolbox

 Every handyman or woman needs to have a toolbox with the essential items for completing jobs around the house.
 The number of tools in your toolbox will depend on how many repairs you need to do and how complicated they are.
-You don’t need to spend a fortune on fancy tools you might never use, but you should have the most essential tools, such as a hammer, a flathead and a Phillips screwdriver, pliers, a tape measure, a wrench, and a utility knife.
+You don’t need to spend a fortune on fancy tools you might never use, but you should have the most essential tools, such as a hammer, a flathead and a Phillips screwdriver, pliers, a tape measure, a wrench, a reloading press, and a utility knife.
 Start with these items, arrange them neatly in your toolbox, and you can buy more as the need arises.

 A Power Drill